mrchameleon/myresume/examples/source/ryanjohnson.md

 ### Summary {#summary}

-Well-rounded, passionate software developer with over 4 years experience developing and maintaining ruby based web applications
+Software craftsman with 5 years experience of turning business needs into working solutions.
+Specialized in Ruby/Rails backend and API development, but adaptable and skilled working in frontend and devops related areas as needed.

 ------

 ### Skills {#skills}

-* Ruby
+* Ruby on Rails
-  : 4+ years of professional experience building apps with Ruby/Rails
+  : Delivers clean, maintainable, well-tested code.

-* UI / UX
+* Javascript
-  : Experience designing cleanly-coded, user friendly interfaces
+  : Experience designing dynamic, user friendly interfaces.
+Beginning to learn and use JS frameworks.

-* IT / Sysadmin
+* IT / Customer Support
-  : Several years of professional IT experience in a variety of roles
+  : 6 years as an IT professional, customer service experience in a variety of roles

 -------

 ### Tech {#tech}

-1. Ruby
+1. EXPERT
-1. Rails
+1. INTERMEDIATE
-1. Unicorn / Nginx
+1. JUNIOR
-1. RESTful APIs
+1. Ruby/Rails
-1. Bash / RVM / Rbenv
+1. Javascript
-1. Git / Mercurial
+1. React
-1. PostgreSQL / MySQL
+1. Git
-1. JavaScript / jQuery
+1. Nginx / Unicorn
-1. Linux/Unix Administration
+1. Angular / Ionic
-1. Amazon AWS / DigitalOcean
+1. REST APIs
-1. Python / Django
+1. SQL / MySQL / Postgres
-1. Ember / Node / React (Beginner)
+1. System Administration

 ------

 ### Experience {#experience}

 [Republic Airways Holdings](http://rjet.com)
 : *Software Developer*
  __2015-Current__
-  Developer for the CrewLife mobile app that assists pilots and flight attendants in viewing their schedule on their phone.
-I am responsible for the backend Rails app, which consists of an admin interface, data synchronization workers, and an API for mobile clients.
-I develop changes to the app and API, write tests to cover new features and behavior, and assist with mobile app testing during new releases.
-Integrated a web-only shopping cart feature for crew members to order their annual uniform allocations.
-Field support/feature requests from app users via ticketing system.
-Agile process: attend daily standup, feature request/prioritization, and sprint review meetings.
+  Owned the backend developement of the CrewLife mobile app.
+The app provides a central work/life management capability for pilots and flight attendants with scheduling, communication, and benefits related information at their fingertips.
+Worked with external vendor and internal stakeholders in an agile environment to take feature requests from ideas to working solutions.
+Delivered key features that automated processes to provide savings by reducing crew support overhead performed by call center staff.
+Leveraged sidekiq workers to monitor ETL data import and processing jobs.
+Built single page app to allow crew to order yearly uniform allocations.
+Ordering backend developed to be highly configurable to meet complex business/ordering rules.

 [MOBI Wireless Management](http://mobiwm.com)
 : *Software Developer*
   __2011-2015__
-  Developed new features for internal and external customers of the MOBI portal product.
-Also maintained various other internal apps that powered the simplified management of corporate wireless devices for MOBI customers.
-The roughly 10+ apps I worked on ranged in Ruby/Rails versions, size, and complexity.
-Developed a deployment tracking app which supported the onsite deployment of over 15,000 smartphones at a customer site.
-Assisted in server/infrastructure support for application hosting, upgrades, and app-related security  concerns.
-Presented at lunch and learns and our team conference, MOBIConf, on development and information security topics.
+  Maintained and developed new features for many distinct apps that enabled MOBI's enterprise customers to easily manage their mobility programs.
+Integrated with carrier APIs and developed internal custom APIs for internal and partner use.
+Maintained many legacy and microservice style apps running on older versions of Ruby/Rails.
+Gained experience in working with outdated versions and updating to newer versions.
+Created maintenance plans and worked with server admin to apply security patches and updates on staging and production services.
+Presented at lunch and learns and team conference.
+Hosted and participated in hack nights and ruby meetup groups.
+Primary developer on Deployments app used to track massive smartphone upgrades performed at a client's location.
+Develop barcode scanning and inventory tracking for the logistics of shipping nearly 15,000 smartphones to the multiple sites.
+The various tools within this app's domain saved in kitting and labor costs by automated manual data tracking and device activation process.
+(Ask me!)

 [Perpetual Technologies Inc.](http://pti.net)
 : *Unix Administrator*
   __2010-2011__
-  Unix admininstrator for PTI's client: Department of Defense subagency, DFAS.
-Managed user account permissions and access on 100+ UNIX servers and Oracle DB instances.
-Responded to system performance issues and outages by troubleshooting and restarting services as needed.
-Performed Tier II Support for the ePortal, the DFAS intranet site based on an Oracle/Tomcat stack.
-Obtained Goverment Clearance and CompTIA Security+ Certification.
-Participated in a security auditing project for the Apache and Tomcat based web server environment.
-Work with the Tier I helpdesk as needed to quickly resolve user account, web component errors, and permissions issues when Tier I was unable to resolve using normal means.
+  Performed admin and infrastructure support for the DFAS agency's intranet portal with 10,000+ daily active users.
+Quickly address account access issues esclated from Tier I support.
+Used ticketing system to manage request workload.
+Performed user management and access control auditing duties for enduser accounts on 100+ Unix servers and Oracle DB instances.
+Obtained Secret Clearance and CompTIA Security+.
+Responded to urgent system performance issues and outages by troubleshooting and restarting services as needed.
+Worked with team to complete a security auditing project for the Apache/Tomcat enviornment, performing necessary infrastrucutre and applciation updates to meet STIG standards.

 [iTech Digital](http://itechdigital.com)
 : *DVR Software/Hardware Support*
   __2009-2010__
-  Provided support, training, and troubleshooting for a DVR software+hardware solution.
-Became familiar with physical security, security cameras, electrical systems, firewalls, sensors, and DVR equipment.
-Worked with manager to do QA testing on remote server monitoring and remote server management projects.
-Assisted on a company website revamp project.
-Updated the company web presence with a focus on providing accessible support forms to end users, FAQs, and better search engine visibility.
-In this position, I self-taught myself PHP and MySQL and developed various proof of concept applications to help iTech Digital manage customer data, as well as streamline some company processes.
-(Ask me for details!)
+  Provided technical and client support for a DVR software + hardware surveillance solution.
+Helped clients over phone and sometimes on site by diagnosing issues with routers, wiring, cameras, fuse boxes, sensors, and DVR server equipment.
+Assisted in QA testing various existing and in-development software products.
+Revamped marketing website content, SEO, and design.
+Developed internal proof of concept apps for site-planning, customer data mangement, and data visualization (Ask me!)

 ------

 ### Education {#education}